jherax/proxy-storage/README.md

 lets you register [interceptors](#interceptors) for the methods `setItem`, `getItem`, `removeItem` and `clear`.

-This is the signature:
+This is the usage:

 ```javascript
 var instance = new WebStorage(storageType)
 ```

 Where **`storageType`** is a `string` that describes the type of storage to manage.
-It can be one of the following values: `"localStorage"`, `"sessionStorage"`, `"cookieStorage"`, or `"memoryStorage"`.
+It can be one of the following values:

+- `"localStorage"`
+- `"cookieStorage"`
+- `"sessionStorage"`
+- `"memoryStorage"`

-Each instance inherits the following members:
+Each instance inherits the following properties:

 - **`setItem`**`(key, value [,options])`: stores a `value` given a `key` name.
   <br>The `options` parameter is used only with instances of `cookieStorage`.